-Engage Customers with an Email Welcome Series
+How to Engage Customers & Increase Sales With an Email Welcome Series

 Last updated on

-What Is a Welcome Series?
+What is an Email Welcome Series?

 In email marketing software, the workflow looks something like this: